-The leadership team of Paul Melnuk (Chairman, CEO and Founder), Manitoba Hero Ian Rabb (Director of Business Development), and Ivan Gribanov (CFO) have a purpose to help alcoholic and chemically dependent people achieve the miracle of their own recovery.
+The leadership team of Paul Melnuk (Chairman, CEO, and Founder) and Manitoba Hero Ian Rabb (Director of Business Development) have a purpose to help alcoholic and chemically dependent people achieve the miracle of their own recovery.
 They have direct, first-hand experience with the disease of addiction and the life-changing power of recovery for individuals suffering from the perils of addiction and also their loved ones.
-They share a common passion for helping addicts and loved one’s recover from the cunning, baffling and powerful disease of addiction.
+They share a common passion for helping addicts and loved ones recover from the cunning, baffling and powerful disease of addiction.
 Having experienced their own recovery and through helping thousands inflicted with the devastation of addiction, they share the common belief in an integrated holistic approach to recovery to address mind, body and spirit issues.
 The programming integrates 12-step philosophies, the most current evidence based bio/psycho/social clinical practices and psycho-therapeutic treatment with physical, mindful and spiritual disciplines, to provide a solid foundation for sustained, long term recovery.

 We recognize people are unique, as are their current life situations.
-Therefore, we fit our programming to best serve the individual client’s needs rather than expecting clients to fit our programming.
+Therefore, we fit our programming to best serve the individual member’s needs rather than expecting members to fit our programming.

-We care for our clients in a nurturing manner.
+We care for our members in a nurturing manner.
 We support, guide, lead and care for them but do not enable them or others.

-We treat our people and clients with respect and honour their contributions.
+We treat our people and members with respect and honour their contributions.

 We invest in the continuing growth, development and nurturing of our people.
 Aurora’s team exemplifies our Purpose, Principles and Philosophies inside and outside of our community.